 Several ad publishers like Outbrain have already partnered with Google to deliver ads on AMP-enabled pages.
 With the SEO-boost that all pages created using the AMP framework will get, advertising through ones that are at the top of search results is a great idea for your business.

-2. Get creative and simplify your landing pages
+2. Get creative and simplify your post-click landing pages

-3. Drive traffic to landing pages via links in blog posts
+3. Drive traffic to post-click landing pages via links in blog posts

-Is there a future for AM(L)P’s – Accelerated Mobile Landing Pages?
+Is there a future for AM(L)P’s – Accelerated Mobile post-click landing pages?

 In an interview with Nieman Lab, Richard Gingras, Google’s head of news and social products, sheds light on the possibility of AMP eventually being scaled to include all types of pages: